jilldela/CE/glossary.md

 #### Pure Function
 * a function which **given the same inputs, always returns the same output and has no side-effects**

+### RDBMS
+* **Relational Database Management Systems**
+* way to organize data and their relationships, persisting that data and querying that data
+* data organized in tables

 #### Router
 * matches requested paths to the appropriate controller, instantiate the route's controller, and run the appropriate action/method within the controller